How the Chang School at Toronto Metropolitan University is Leveraging Destiny One

 “Nothing could compete with the Destiny One product.
 Not only does it deliver the Amazon experience and seamlessness we were looking for, but it has a range of different modules and integrations with products like Tableau and Salesforce.
 These are all things that make the product stand out,” he said.

 A modern continuing education division needs to leverage a system tailor-made to serve non-traditional students and manage non-traditional programming.
-Modern Campus’ experience in this space really helped the Destiny One product stand out at Ryerson.
+Modern Campus’ experience in this space really helped the Destiny One product stand out at Toronto Metropolitan University.

 “At the end of the day, it was a fairly easy decision for us to go with Destiny,” said Anger.

-The first major benefit Ryerson’s Chang School gained from their Destiny One SLM system was a modernized customer experience.
+The first major benefit Toronto Metropolitan University’s Chang School gained from their Destiny One SLM system was a modernized customer experience.

 “As customers, we’re all used to eCommerce.
 Even in the higher education environment, eCommerce is the only option.
 We have to make the experience fast and efficient for our customers,” Anger said.